 If a dog is rubbing its face regularly on something, then it may have a problem.
 But if the rubbing is intermittent, then it may not be of concern.
 An annoyance such as wet or dirty fur, pain from a bad tooth or eye injury, irritation from fleas or allergies, or simply because it feels good are all potential reasons why a dog may rub its face on something.

 Some dogs develop allergies that cause them to be itchy and rub their faces.
-Skin inflammation leads to irritation and rubbing results.
-Allergies may be due to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
+Skin inflammation may lead to itchy skin or eyes and dogs may rub their faces in an attempt to scratch their itch.
+Allergies may be to a food or treat that a dog eats or household and environmental allergens such as dust mites, various grasses, or pollen.
 They can be constant or just seasonal.
-A dog itchy from allergies will also likely be scratching their faces in addition to rubbing.
+A dog with allergies will likely have other symptoms including itchy and/or malodorous ears, itchy paws and hind end, and other skin changes including redness, hives, and/or thickened skin.

 Fleas, Mites, and Ticks

 New collars or collars that are too tight may cause a dog to rub its face and neck on the ground, furniture, or walls in an attempt to relieve the discomfort.
-If a dog has recently gotten a new collar, it should be checked to make sure it isn't too tight or rubbing on the dog's neck.
-If a dog hasn't had its collar removed in awhile and has grown or gained weight, it could now be too tight and in need of adjustment or removal.
+If a dog has a new collar, it should be checked to make sure it isn't too tight or causing irritation on the dog's neck.
+Also, if a dog hasn't had its collar removed and washed in a while and/or has grown or gained weight, it could now be too tight or in need of adjustment or removal.
 You should be able to comfortably slip two fingers underneath your dog's collar.

 Something On Its Face

-Brain tumors are thankfully not as common of a reason for a dog to rub its face on something but it is still a possibility.
+Brain tumors are a rare cause for a dog to rub its face on something.
 Brain tumors can put pressure on the brain and be painful or uncomfortable.
-Dogs with brain tumors are often seen head pressing against the wall or rubbing their heads because of this discomfort.
-Seizures and behavioral changes may also accompany brain tumors.
-If a brain tumor is suspected in a dog it should be examined by a veterinarian.
+Dogs with brain tumors may rub their heads because of this discomfort, however, there are many other symptoms that could accompany a brain tumor without signs of pain or discomfort.
+Seizures, behavioral changes, and changes in vision or hearing may also be signs of a brain tumor.
+If any of these symptoms are observed in your dog, it should be examined by a veterinarian.

-Sometimes things get stuck in a dog's eye, irritate it, or a scratch or ulcer may form on the cornea.
-These things can all cause a dog to rub its face and eye on furniture and carpets.
+An itchy or painful eye could occur if foreign material gets stuck in a dog's eye, if there is a scratch or ulcer on the cornea, or if the dog has dry eyes or environmental allergies.
+These things can all cause discomfort, leading a dog to rub its face and eyes.
 A dog with eye irritation will also often paw at their eye or hold it shut.
-If an eye problem is suspected this should receive veterinary attention to not only relieve the irritation but to prevent worse problems from occurring to the eye.
+If an eye problem is suspected, your dog should receive veterinary attention right away to relieve the irritation and to prevent the problems from becoming more serious.

 Something Smells Good

-Dogs have a very acute sense of smell so if they like how something smells they may just rub their entire face on it because they enjoy it so much.
+Dogs have a very acute sense of smell so if they like how something smells they may just rub their entire face and body on it because they enjoy it so much.
 The item may not have a pleasant smell to us but to a dog, it could be great.
 One common example of such an item is a dead animal found outside in the yard.
+So if you notice your dog rolling around in a specific spot in the yard, you should investigate and remove anything that could be a health hazard such as wildlife droppings or carcasses.

 Dogs can leave their scent on an item to mark their territories by urinating, defecating, or simply rubbing their face or body on it.
-This action leaves invisible pheromones behind on the furniture, carpet, or other items the dog is rubbing on to signal that something belongs to them.
-This can be a normal occurrence, and while humans cannot smell pheromones, other dogs can.
+This action leaves invisible pheromones behind on the furniture, carpet, or other items the dog is rubbing on.
+This can be normal behavior, and while humans cannot smell pheromones, other dogs can.

 It Feels Good